shotover/shotover-proxy/docs/examples/redis-clustering.md

 ./shotover-proxy --config-file redis-shotover.yml
 ```

-If shotover can successfully contact your redis cluster, you should see the following:
+If Shotover can successfully contact your Redis cluster, you should see the following:

 ```console
 user@demo$ ./shotover-proxy --config-file redis-shotover.yml